 One of the 7 basic tools of quality management, the Ishikawa Diagram is used to identify the potential causes of an observed problem (also known as a Fishbone Diagram or a Cause & Effect Diagram).

 An acronym for “Just In Time”, JIT is a methodology for reducing flow times within production (and response times from suppliers to customers) that makes use of kanban and is part of the Toyota Production System.
-In the West, most organisations attempting to implement it failed to reproduce the success of Japanese firms as they ignored that fact that it is only one piece a wider system.
-Now it is not so often refereed to but its principles remain part of Lean.
+In the West, most organizations attempting to implement it failed to reproduce the success of Japanese firms as they ignored that fact that it is only one piece a wider system.
+Now it is not so often referred to but its principles remain part of Lean.

 The ability to respond and adapt, in a timely way, to an emerging threat or opportunity.

 The ability and capacity of the organization to achieve specific goals.
 The organization can enhance this capability, for example, through external partnerships or internal learning & development.

 A component of Business Excellence – the state of having excellent processes and supported by culture in which staff understand how the organization works as a value creation system, and the organization enables its people to fix problems when necessary.